Chapter 8

 Final Thoughts

 Team work can be challenging at times.
 Every member of your team will have a different levels of experience, ways of working, and social-cultural backgrounds.
 In this environment, conflicts will always arise.
 But it’s how we resolve conflict that matters.
-Learning about your colleagues, and reflecting on your own skills, characteristics, and views will help you develop strategies for mitigating conflict.
-It’s also important to practice being open to ideas and listening to those around you.

 Communication breakdowns and miscommunications happen – but it’s how you correct these issues that matters.
 We need to be adaptable and flexible so that we can change the plan when we need to, and problem solve without blaming others.
 Listening to others and being open to possible solutions is key.